 Welcome to the Department of Sociology

 Welcome to the web pages of the Department of Sociology of the IU School of Liberal Arts, IUPUI.
-Through our faculty, including those with appointments in other Schools on the Indiana University-Purdue University Indianapolis (IUPUI) campus, we offer an undergraduate major and minor in sociology and a minor in Medical Sociology.
+Through our faculty, including those with appointments in other Schools on the Indiana University-Purdue University Indianapolis (IUPUI) campus, we offer an undergraduate major and minor in Sociology, a major concentration in Medical Sociology, and a minor in Medical Sociology.
 These programs provide students with social knowledge and with critical thinking skills that will help them understand issues and engage in problem solving.
 Our faculty work with students in and out of the classroom.
 As an IUPUI sociology major, you will find small class sizes, a variety of learning options (day and evening class; in-class and on-line; internships; readings classes), personalized academic planning and advising, and relevant applied projects with community partners.

 The graduate program offers a Master of Arts (MA) degree and a PhD Minor.
-The MA program offers three areas of concentration—Medical Sociology, Family, and Work/Organizations.
 Our faculty and students, at the undergraduate and graduate levels, engage in research on an extraordinary range of topics.
 In the department, and in the School of Liberal Arts and at IUPUI, in general, there is strong support and respect for this wonderful assortment of sociological research.

 The Sociology department draws on the unique resources offered by IUPUI and the city of Indianapolis.
 Our department has strong associations with the IU School of Medicine, the new School of Public Health, the Survey Research Center, the Institute for Research on Social Issues, the Office of International Affairs, Moi University in Kenya, the Center on Philanthropy and Philanthropic Studies, the Center for Service and Learning, and the Medical Humanities program, just to name a few.
 The city of Indianapolis is vibrant and loaded with research opportunities.
 It is also a wonderful place to live and visit.
 Indianapolis, which has been referred to as the amateur sports capital of the world, is home to the largest Children’s Museum in the world, as well as the Eitelgorg Museum of American Indians and Western Art, the NCAA, and an International Film Festival.
 Home of the Indianapolis Motor Speedway, the city has also been described as the "racing capital of the world."